 Map of the central Nova Scotia Road trip

-Nova Scotia Road trip – day one: Explore Halifax
+Day one on the Nova Scotia Road trip – Explore Halifax

 If you only have one day in Halifax, I’d suggest you include an exploratory walk along the waterfront.
+It’s a great way to start off your Nova Scotia road trip.
 If you’re visiting in summer and early fall, be sure to hop across to George’s Island and do the Tunnel Tour.
-Another not to be missed experience is a spirit tasting at the Halifax Citadel National Historic Site.
+Another not to be missed experience is a spirit tastingat the Halifax Citadel National Historic Site.
 Pair that with a ghost walk and you’ll have quite an exciting evening.

 Take the morning to enjoy a leisurely drive to Grand Pré, enjoying a stop at a winery along the way.
 Then visit the Landscape of Grand Pré – Canada’s 16th UNESCO World Heritage Site.